artsiom-tsaryonau/google-drive-wrapper-api/wrapper_api.md

 | /drive/{file_id}/comment/{comment_id}/resolve | POST | Resolve the comment |
 | /drive/{file_id}/comment | GET | List all the comments |

-NOTE: The comment system uses a custom anchor system for Google Docs since the Google API does not properly support anchoring for Google Docs.
-The anchor parameter uses a custom system for Google Docs (Spreadsheet and Slides are not investigated yet) and the anchor field contains the custom data as a JSON string following the format: `{"tab_name": {"offset": {"startIndex": int, "endIndex": int}}}`
+NOTE: The comment system supports anchoring for various file types.
+For Google Docs, anchoring is limited to basic text ranges since tab functionality has been removed.
+The anchor field contains custom data as a JSON string following the format: `{"offset": {"startIndex": int, "endIndex": int}}}` for text-based anchoring.

-For Google Docs, the anchor system allows you to specify which tab and text range the comment should be associated with.
-The `tab_name` corresponds to the document section/tab, and the `offset` contains the character positions where the comment should be anchored.
 ```
 {
 	"author": {